-During PY2 the number of registered users for several disciplines has increased considerably, most notably Astronomy Astrophysics and Astro-particle Physics (+420.28%) with the most active VO being AUGER (66.14% of the total amount of normalized CPU time used in the discipline) and Computational Chemistry (+216.15) with COMPCHEM being the most active VO (89.36% of normalized CPU time used in the discipline).
+During PY2 the number of registered users for several disciplines has increased considerably, most notably Astronomy Astrophysics and Astro-particle Physics (+420.28%) with the most active VO being AUGER (66.14% of the total amount of normalized CPU time used in the discipline) and Computational Chemistry (+216.15%) with COMPCHEM being the most active VO (89.36% of normalized CPU time used in the discipline).
 The detailed user distribution per discipline is presented in Appendix.